NarekDshkhunyan/Insight/README.md

 <b>Usage</b><br /> Users can choose which emebedding model and classification algorithm to run, and whether they want to see a confusion matrix for predicted labels

-To run a linear model, do "cd ../LinearModels", then "python main.py lr tfidf False" for the best model at the moment.
+To run a linear model, do *cd ../LinearModels*, then *python main.py lr tfidf False* for the best model at the moment.
 You can also customize

 + *algorithm* 'lr' for Logistic Regression, 'svm' for Support Vector Machines, 'knn' for k-Nearest Neighbors, and 'rf' for Random Forest